-Benefits: (1) Strengthens muscles on the back of the neck that hold the head up against gravity; (2) Helps to align the head over the vertebral column;(2) Stretches muscles on the front of the neck.
+Benefits: (1) Strengthens muscles on the back of the neck that hold the head up against gravity; (2) Helps to align the head over the vertebral column;

 (3) Stretches muscles on the front of the neck.

 Precaution: Once you have determined the position of your head for the press itself, DO NOT move your chin during the press.
 The idea is to press your head when your neck is in a more neutral position.
 This exercise is a two-part movement-adjust your chin and then press your head.